Learning Patient-Specific Disease Dynamics with Latent Flow Matching for Longitudinal Imaging Generation

 \section{Abstract}

 Understanding disease progression is a central clinical challenge with direct implications for early diagnosis and personalized treatment.
-While recent generative approaches have attempted to model progression, key mismatches remain: disease dynamics are inherently continuous and monotonic, yet latent representations are often scattered, lacking semantic structure, and diffusion-based models disrupt continuity with random denoising process.
-In this work, we propose to treat the disease dynamic as a velocity field and leverage Flow Matching (FM) to align the temporal evolution of patient data.
-Unlike prior methods, it captures the intrinsic dynamic of disease, making the progression more interpretable.
-However, a key challenge remains: in latent space, Auto-Encoders (AEs) do not guarantee alignment across patients or correlation with clinical-severity indicators (\eg~age and disease conditions).
+While recent generative approaches have attempted to model progression, key mismatches remain: disease dynamics are inherently continuous and monotonic, yet latent representations are often scattered, lacking semantic structure, and diffusion-based models disrupt continuity with a random denoising process.
+In this work, we propose to treat the disease dynamics as a velocity field and leverage Flow Matching (FM) to align the temporal evolution of patient data.
+Unlike prior methods, it captures the intrinsic dynamics of disease, making the progression more interpretable.
+However, a key challenge remains: in latent space, autoencoders (AEs) do not guarantee alignment across patients or correlation with clinical-severity indicators (\eg~age and disease conditions).
 To address this, we propose to learn patient-specific latent alignment, which enforces patient trajectories to lie along a specific axis, with magnitude increasing monotonically with disease severity.
 This leads to a consistent and semantically meaningful latent space.
 Together, we present \our, a framework for modeling patient-specific latent progression with flow matching.
 Across three longitudinal MRI benchmarks, \our~demonstrates strong empirical performance and, more importantly, offers a new framework for interpreting and visualizing disease dynamics.
 Code available: \href{https://github.com/chqwer2/Delta-LDM-Longitudinal}{https://github.com/chqwer2/Delta-LDM-Longitudinal}.